Last Updated on January 6th, 2020

 Dermabrasion left a bloody wound that could easily be infected.
 Laser treatment, however, worked from the inside out without bleeding and with much lower risk of infection.

 The downside of laser treatments for acne has always been that one treatment is never enough to remove a scar.
-And certain skin types just do not respond very well to laser treatment.
+And certain skin types just may not respond very well to laser treatment.

 The darker the skin, the more melanin there is to absorb some of the light energy intended for hemoglobin.
 Skin above the level of the capillaries serving the skin can char and leave an open wound.
 When the skin grows back, it may be lighter than surrounding skin.
 The darker the skin, the greater the problem with loss of pigmentation after treatment.